 One may not perform any preparations on the first day for the second night and day of Yom Tov.
-[However, during Bein Hashmashos, one may instruct a Goy to prepare that which would be permissible for a Jew to perform on Yom Tov were it not being prepared for the second day.]

 After the Seudas Yom Tov, one brings the chairs and tables from the Sukkah back into the house and puts them in their usual place.
 However, when bringing back folding chairs or tables, one should not set them up until after Tzeis Hakochavim, unless this will cause one's home to appear uncomfortably messy.
 [Of course, one may also set them up if he will need to use them before sunset.]
-If possible, one avoids eating the meal after the tenth Halachic hour of the day begins (3:16pm), so that he may enjoy the meal of Simchas Torah night.